robsheldon/bad-passwords-index/README.md

 I will infrequently update this index with passwords from new sources and as I improve the packing algorithm.
 I think I'm pretty close to having an optimal packing algorithm though; I can probably only get another percentage point or two of unique passwords stuffed into a 1MB file.

+The last ten bytes of the index file are "//" followed by the date the file was generated in YYYYMMDD format.
+You can use 'tail -c 8 bad_passwords.txt' to get the date the file was generated.

 ## License

 I am [Unlicensing](http://unlicense.org/) this file.
 You may use it or modify it for any purpose.
 I disclaim all copyrights for it.
 I do not require attribution or credit.
 Have fun, write code.
 See the UNLICENSE file for the nitty-gritty legalese.

+I will eventually add the password packing program to this repository under the same license.
+I just need to clean up the code a little bit first, it's slightly yucky.